pradhyumn/Portfolio-default-rate/README.md

 | XGBoost | 0.857     |
 | Z-Score | 0.748     |

+Additional insights include:

-- Performed calibration to match real-world probabilities.
+- Calibration adjustments to align with real-world probability metrics.
-- Focused on the explainability of the model using stats models for Logit and weight, gain, and cover importance for XGB model.
+- Emphasis on model explainability, leveraging statistical models for Logit and assessing weight, gain, and cover importance in the XGB model.